Nootropic: History of term

+However, there is no globally accepted or clinical definition of a nootropic.
+Most compounds described as nootropic do not correspond to Giurgea's characteristics.

+Unproven marketing claims

+Nootropics include both prescription drugs and dietary supplements marketed to enhance brain function, but while FDA-approved drugs have proven benefits and oversight, many dietary supplements lack evidence, may contain unapproved or hidden drugs, and pose safety and regulatory risks.

-Nootropics are often advertised with unproven claims of effectiveness for improving cognition.
+In the United States, nootropics are commonly advertised with unproven claims of effectiveness for improving cognition.
 Manufacturers' marketing claims for dietary supplements are usually not formally tested and verified by independent entities.
-The US Food and Drug Administration (FDA) and Federal Trade Commission (FTC) warned manufacturers and consumers in 2019 about possible advertising fraud and marketing scams concerning nootropic supplement products.
-The FDA and FTC stated that some nootropic products had not been approved as a drug effective for any medical purpose, were not proven to be safe, and were illegally marketed in the United States under violation of the Federal Food, Drug, and Cosmetic Act.
+In 2019, the US FDA and FTC warned manufacturers and consumers about possible advertising fraud and marketing scams concerning nootropic supplement products.
+The FDA and FTC stated that some nootropic products had not been approved as a prescription drug effective for any medical purpose, were not proven to be safe, and were illegally marketed in the United States under violation of the Federal Food, Drug, and Cosmetic Act.

 In 2018 in the United States, some nootropic supplements were identified as having misleading ingredients and illegal marketing.
 In 2019, the FDA and FTC warned manufacturers and consumers about possible advertising fraud and marketing scams concerning nootropic supplements.

 Over the years 2010 to 2019, the FDA warned numerous supplement manufacturers about the illegal status of their products as unapproved drugs with no proven safety or efficacy at the doses listed on the products, together with misleading marketing.

 Availability and prevalence

-In 2008, the most commonly used class of drug was stimulants, such as caffeine.
+In 2008, stimulants, such as caffeine, were the most commonly used nootropic agent.
 In 2016, the American Medical Association adopted a policy to discourage prescriptions of nootropics for healthy people, on the basis that the cognitive effects appear to be highly variable among individuals, are dose-dependent, and limited or modest at best.
-More recently piracetam, noopept and meclofenoxate have been sold as dietary supplements.
+Piracetam, noopept and meclofenoxate have been sold as dietary supplements.

-Side effects
+Adverse effects

-The main concern with pharmaceutical drugs and dietary supplements are adverse effects.
+The main concern with pharmaceutical drugs and dietary supplements are adverse effects, including the potential for psychological dependence.
 Long-term safety evidence is typically unavailable for many nootropic compounds.
 Racetams, piracetam and other compounds that are structurally related to piracetam, have few serious adverse effects and low toxicity, but there is little evidence that they enhance cognition in people having no cognitive impairments.

 In the United States, dietary supplements may be marketed if the manufacturer can show that the supplement is generally recognized as safe, and if the manufacturer does not make any claims about using the supplement to treat or prevent any disease or condition; supplements that contain drugs or advertise health claims are illegal under US law.